Reconstructed 12-lead ECG Monitoring

 What is 12RL technology?

-Continuous ECG monitoring requi res a balance of patient comfort, monitoring information and clinician workload.
-More electrodes on the patient result in more information being available to the clinician.
-However, this may result in patient comfort and clinician workload being compromised.
-The value of 12-lead ECG monitoring, requiring 10 electrodes, is in its ability to detect arrhythmias and acute myocardial ischemia.¹
+Continuous ECG monitoring requires a balance of patient comfort, level of captured monitoring information and clinician workload.
+High number of electrodes on the patient results in more information being available to the clinician.
+However, this may result in patient discomfort and clinician workload being compromised.

-The 12RL™ technology provides 12-lead view, 12-lead ST monitoring and global QT/QTc interval measurement using a reduced leadset.
+The 12RL™ technology provides a full 12-lead view, 12-lead ST monitoring and global QT/QTc interval measurement using a reduced leadset.
 It means only six electrodes in standard placement (RA, RL, LA, LL, V1 and V5) are required.
+Other precordial leads are mathematically derived.

 Accuracy in clinical practice